CarloRossi11/football-flashback/README.md

 TO DO:

 - Figure out how to refresh the carousel pulled data so that a new league is populated when selected
-- Populate all teams in league
+- Populate all teams in league inindividual divs
 - when you click on a team, you get their info in a modal
 - Make sure teams are displayed responsively (flex wrap?)